#AskYieldify: Google Shopping

-This month, we’re focusing in on acquisition, specifically Google Shopping with Théo Devred, one of our Senior Consultants.
+This month, we’re focusing on acquisition, specifically, Google Shopping with Théo Devred, one of our Senior Consultants.

 Last month’s edition of #AskYieldify was all about loyalty and lifetime value.
 This time we’re going back to the start of the customer journey, tackling one of the most popular acquisition channels, Google Shopping.